OliverSieberling/DistortedOneMax/README.md

-This repository contains the code for conducting the experiments and generating the figures in the paper

-- Plus Strategies are Exponentially Slower for Planted Optima of Random Height
+This repository contains the code for conducting the experiments and generating the figures in the paper Plus Strategies are Exponentially Slower for Planted Optima of Random Height.

-by J. Lengler, L. Schiller and O. Sieberling.

 # Figure 2
 - output_files: Contains the output of OneRun_1e9.cpp in two seperate files for $(1+\lambda)$-EA and $(1,\lambda)$-EA.
 - OneRun_1e9.cpp: Simulates one run of $(1+\lambda)$-EA and $(1,\lambda)$-EA on distorted OneMax with distortions sampled from an exponential distribution.
 Outputs how the total fitness, OneMax fitness and distortion evolve for both simulated runs.